NYPL/digarch/accessioning/inventorying-digital-media-accession.md

 * For Optical media (CDs, DVDs), print the number on the media's plastic hub using a using a medium point Sharpie pen.
 House CDs or DVDs in a sleeve or case if they are not housed.
 Rehouse CDs or DVDs that are sleeved/cased together into individual sleeves or cases, unless the case is designed for multiple CDs or DVDs.

+* Make sure no label adhesive sticks to moving parts of the media.
+Many media types have shutters, gates, or spools that need to move freely to work.
+Covering a shutter or other moving part with a label can damage the disk and the drive used to read media.

 * Check in with Digital Preservation staff to discuss labeling other media types.